Simon Dee: ITV

 Owing to a disagreement between the BBC and Dee over his huge salary demands, his contract was reviewed in 1969 and he left the BBC.
-Dee was being paid £250 per show (equivalent to £ today) and claimed ITV were offering him £1,000.
+Dee was being paid £250 per show (equivalent to £ today) and claimed ITV were offering him £1000.
 It is said that the BBC's Head of Light Entertainment Bill Cotton not only refused the pay rise that Dee demanded, but said that he would cut his wages by 20% "to test his loyalty".
 He was offered £100,000 for a two-year contract with the ITV contractor London Weekend Television and commenced a new series, The Simon Dee Show, on Sunday evenings, beginning in January 1970.
 It proved a ratings disaster as it was broadcast late in the evening after David Frost's programme.
 This was coupled with the show only being part-networked, with Granada Television screening each edition a week later on a Saturday and Yorkshire Television not transmitting the show at all.

 Dee fell out with the station management and after only a few months on the air his contract was terminated.
 There was friction between Dee and David Frost, who was part-owner of LWT.
 Dee's programme was broadcast immediately following Frost's; both were talk shows, and Frost thought that some of Dee's items would make the shows too similar.
 Dee charged that Frost was deliberately sabotaging his programme.
 After a bizarre interview with actor George Lazenby, who discussed at length his theories about the assassination of US President John F. Kennedy, Dee's show was dropped by LWT.

 Decline

 In June 1970, Dee joined his former Radio Caroline boss, Ronan O'Rahilly, to campaign for pirate radio and against the Labour government's Marine Broadcasting Offences Act 1967, issuing a poster of Prime Minister Harold Wilson dressed as Chinese dictator Mao Tse-tung.
 Pirate radio remained a political issue and, in the run up to the 1970 general election that summer, Radio Caroline International launched a campaign in support of the Conservative Party, which supported commercial radio.
-Dee later claimed that there was an "Establishment plot" against him because of his open opposition to Wilson: government files were later released showing that he was being monitored by the Security Service.
+Dee later said that there was an "Establishment plot" against him because of his open opposition to Wilson: government files were later released showing that he was being monitored by the Security Service.
 Dee also believed that his phone had been tapped because of his opposition to Britain's mooted membership of the Common Market.